taikedz-mt/formspeccer/README.md

 There is still more to implement as per the [Minetest Lua API](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt#L1653) (no support yet for those aded items)

-A full API documentation is to follow.

 ## Example

 Add a dependency to formspeccer, then use the `formspeccer` object to manage formspecs.

 Note that coordinates are expressed not in pixels but in a pieces of a grid.
 For brevity, and to distinguish from actual coordinates, I chose to simply supply them as comma-separated string vlues.

+See the API documentation for details.

 	local formname = "mymod:myform"